High Yield Municipal Bond Fund Losses Attorney

 What Are High Yield Municipal Bond Funds?

-High yield municipal bond funds are mutual funds or exchange-traded funds that invest primarily in municipal bonds rated below investment grade (BB+ or lower by S&P, Ba1 or lower by Moody’s) or in unrated municipal debt.
+High yield municipal bond funds are mutual funds or exchange-traded funds that invest primarily in municipal bonds rated below investment grade under major rating-agency scales or in unrated municipal debt.
 These funds seek to generate higher tax-exempt income than investment-grade muni bond funds by taking on greater credit risk.

 The bonds held by these funds are sometimes called “junk” municipal bonds.
 They may include debt issued to finance projects such as senior living facilities, charter schools, housing developments, biofuel ventures, and other revenue-dependent projects where repayment depends on the success of the underlying venture rather than the taxing authority of a government entity.